-Envision was created to protect not just the wildlife, but also the people who work and play in Grand Teton National Park.
+The safety of the people who work and play in Grand Teton National Park is our highest priority.
 To provide for the health and safety of our guests and employees of Grand Teton Lodge Company, we first developed a system based after the British Organizational Health & Safety Assessment Series (OHSAS) Standard 18001.

 Then we raised the bar and created a plan that went beyond standard required procedures.
 Our system is certified under an Occupational Safety and Health Administration (OSHA) cooperative program known as the Voluntary Protection Program.
 The result is a system designed with goals to prevent incidents that may cause harm to guests and employees.